-The following table sets forth on a pro forma basis as of May 1, 2010, after giving effect to the completion of the reorganization transaction and the shareholders of Vera Bradley Designs, Inc. contributing all of their equity interests in Vera Bradley Designs, Inc. to us in return for shares of our common stock on a one-for-one basis and a -for- stock split:
+The following table sets forth on a pro forma basis as of May 1, 2010, after giving effect to the completion of the reorganization transaction and the shareholders of Vera Bradley Designs, Inc. contributing all of their equity interests in Vera Bradley Designs, Inc. to us in return for shares of our common stock on a -for- basis:

-- the number of shares of our common stock purchased by existing shareholders and the total consideration and the average price per share paid for those shares; and - the number of shares of our common stock purchased by new investors and the total consideration and the average price per share paid for those shares (assuming an initial public offering price of \$ per share, the midpoint of the filing range set forth on the cover of this prospectus).
+- ; the number of shares of our common stock purchased by existing shareholders and the total consideration and the average price per share paid for those shares; and - the number of shares of our common stock purchased by new investors and the total consideration and the average price per share paid for those shares (assuming an initial public offering price of \$ per share, the midpoint of the filing range set forth on the cover of this prospectus).

-Shares Pu ırchased Total Cons sideration Average Price
+Shares P urchased Total Con sideration Average Price

 Number Percent Amount Percent Per Share

 Existing shareholders % \$ % \$

 New investors % %

 Total % \$ % \$